gustavdelius/ms-keyrun/README.md

 # Mizer model for WGSAM keyrun

-This is a fork of the NOAA-EDAB/ms-keyrun repository that we will use to create a mizer model for Georges Bank as part of the WGSAM Skill Assessment exercise.
+This is a fork of the NOAA-EDAB/ms-keyrun repository that we will use to create a mizer model for the Norwegian and Barents Sea as part of the WGSAM Skill Assessment exercise.

 # mskeyrun